Services Selection Board: Procedure

 The candidates who have passed the Union Public Service Commission (UPSC) written examination.
 In the case of the Territorial Army, those who have been recommended by a Preliminary Interview Board (PIB) or who have been asked to present to the Service Selection Board are allocated an SSB center for attending the interview.
 Service candidates attend via movement orders made by their superiors.
-Various entries, such as NCC special entry and technical entry, get direct recommendation letters for attending the SSB interview.
+Various entries, such as the NCC special entry and the technical entry scheme, get direct recommendation letters for attending the SSB interview.
 The selection is based on the concept of Manasa, vacha, and karmana.
-The personality of the candidates is observed by the officers using various tests, such as psychological tests, interviews, and GTO-based tasks.
+The personality of the candidates is observed by the officers using various tests, such as GTO-based tasks, interviews, and psychological tests.
 There are no right or wrong answers in the SSB interview, as all individuals act differently in the same situation.
 The aim is to assess whether the candidate will be the right fit for becoming an officer in any branch of the Indian Armed Forces.

 Reporting day

 On this day, the candidate should report, and he/she should follow the instructions as mentioned in the SSB call-up letter.
-Generally, the candidate has to report at the railway station in the morning between 5 AM and 6 AM, and from there, candidates are escorted to the board by one of the SSB officials.
+Generally, the candidate has to report at the railway station in the morning between 5 AM and 6 AM, and from there, candidates are escorted to board one of the SSB officials.
 On the very same day, candidates are made to sit in the testing hall where they have to present their educational documents for verification, and are allotted a number (chest number) by which they will be able to identify the candidates throughout the process.
 A briefing about the schedule, various tests, and general instructions shall be given.